Responsible Use of Computing

 This policy applies to all users of computing and information technology resources owned or managed by Montclair State University, including resources available to the University through outsourced and applications service provider arrangements.
 Individuals covered by this policy include, but are not limited to, faculty, staff, students, guests, external individuals or organizations and individuals accessing the University’s information resources through external network services, such as the Internet.

-This policy applies to technology administered in individual departments; resources administered by central administrative departments, such as the University Library and Office of Information Technology.
-Additional policies may apply to specific computers, computer systems, or networks provided or operated by specific units of the University or to uses within specific units.
-Users must consult the managers of the specific computer, computer system, or network for further information.
+This policy applies to technology administered in individual departments and resources administered by central administrative departments, such as the University Library and Office of Information Technology.
+Additional policies may apply to specific computers, computer systems,or networks provided or operated by specific units of the University or to uses within specific units.
+Users must consult the managers of the specific computer, computer system or network for further information.

 Preserving access to information resources is an effort that requires each member of the University community to act responsibly and guard against abuses.
 Therefore, anyone who accesses or uses the University’s computing resources in any way is obligated to abide by the following standards of acceptable and ethical use.